Use Blue Monday to change your life and set goals, says willpower expert

 Mondays suck let’s be honest, but the start of next week is going to cause even more groans as it’s officially the ‘most depressing day of the year’.

-January 21 marks Blue Monday – the name given to a day in January, usually the third Monday of the month, that is supposedly the saddest and most dismal day of the year due to a combination of post-festive bills, little sunlight, cold weather and the abandonment of New Year resolutions.
+January 20 marks Blue Monday – the name given to a day in January, that is supposedly the saddest and most dismal day of the year due to a combination of post-festive bills, little sunlight, cold weather and the abandonment of New Year resolutions.

-Despite it often being seen as a day of negativity, the annual event is, in fact, said to have been originally coined to provoke a positive outlook and act as an opportunity for new beginnings and change.
+Despite it often being seen as a day of negativity, the day is, in fact, said to have been originally coined to provoke a positive outlook and act as an opportunity for new beginnings and change.

-Loughborough psychologist Dr Ian Taylor is encouraging people to turn their frowns upside down next week as he explains those who use Blue Monday as a time to reflect on resolutions are actually much more likely to stick to them.
+Dr Ian Taylor a psychologist at Loughborough University, is encouraging people to think positivity as he explains those who use Blue Monday as a time to reflect on resolutions are actually much more likely to stick to them.

 Dr Ian Taylor, Loughborough psychologist.